Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 Introduction

 If you're evaluating cloud render farms for a 2026 project — especially a V-Ray workload — Fox Renderfarm and Super Renders Farm come up in almost every shortlist.
-Both are V-Ray authorized partners listed on chaos.com/render-farms, both support the major DCCs most studios run, and both offer 24/7 support.
-But they approach the service very differently, and the right choice usually depends on where you and your team are based, how your pipeline is set up, and how much of the rendering workflow you want to hand off.
+Both are V-Ray authorized partners listed on the official Chaos Group render-farm directory at chaos.com/render-farms, both support the major DCCs most studios run, and both offer 24/7 support.
+On paper they look interchangeable.
+In practice they approach the service very differently, and the right choice usually depends on where your team is based, how your pipeline is set up, and how much of the rendering workflow you want to hand off versus keep under your own control.

-We've been operating Super Renders Farm since 2010 (legal entity 2017), and over that time we've had clients migrate to us from Fox and — honestly — we've had clients migrate away from us to Fox.
+We've been operating Super Renders Farm since 2010 (the legal entity dates to 2017), and over that time we've had clients migrate to us from Fox — and, honestly, we've had clients migrate away from us to Fox.
 Neither is a universally better option.
+We've also watched both farms evolve through several pricing revisions, GPU hardware refreshes, and DCC additions, so this comparison reflects where the two services actually stand rather than where they stood two years ago.
 This article walks through the concrete differences so you can match the service to the project instead of picking on reputation alone.

-Everything below is sourced from public pricing pages, the Chaos Group authorized partner list, and the two companies' own documentation as of April 2026.
-We've kept the language neutral on purpose: comparison content tends to over-claim, and cloud rendering is a boring, operational decision — not a hype decision.
-If you want broader context on pricing mechanics before diving in, our render farm pricing guide covers the four main pricing models in more detail.
+Everything below is sourced from public pricing pages, the Chaos Group authorized-partner list, and the two companies' own documentation, current as of late May 2026.
+We've kept the language neutral on purpose: comparison content tends to over-claim, and cloud rendering is an operational decision, not a hype decision.
+Where Fox is the stronger fit we say so plainly, and where the data is ambiguous — pricing in particular — we explain why instead of declaring a winner.
+If you want broader context on pricing mechanics before diving in, our render farm pricing guide covers the four main pricing models in more detail, and our archviz render farm guide frames the broader shortlist this decision sits inside.

 At-a-Glance Comparison